The Fallacy Of The Good Heart and the Good Person

 I have had so many conversations about this as of late.
 People get really worked up when I tell them I am not good.
 They get even more worked up when I tell them that they are not good either.
 This is not to point a finger; it is to point them to scripture.

 The very first thing I hear people say about this is: “I am a good person because I haven’t murdered anyone.
 I am not a thief, and I haven’t committed adultery.”
-People automatically go back to the 10 Commandment, whether we realize it or not, even those who don't follow Christ.
+People automatically go back to the 10 Commandments, whether we realize it or not, even those who don't follow Christ.
 We go back there because ultimately, we believe that the commandments are good.

 I urge you to read through all of the 10 commandments and what they mean.
 When we start to hold ourselves up against scripture, we should start to see the ways we fail every day.
 We may not have gotten a gun and shot someone, but there are other forms of murder.
-Scripture tells us that we have the power of life and death in our tongue.
+Scripture tells us that we have the power of life and death in our tongues.
 (Ps 18:21) So when we call someone names, when we say ugly things, when we berate people, this could be considered speaking death over them.
 Not a physical death but an emotional death.

 People take great pride in the fact they have never cheated on their significant other and can be pretty condemning of others that do.
 What if I told you that we all have an adulterous heart?
 (Matt 5:27-28, Mark 7:20-23)